Scotland at THE GREAT ESCAPE

 Pat Hamilton is one of Scotland’s most promising young artists, with multiple sold out headlines to his name, Pat opened the BBC Introducing Stage at TRNSMT and has amassed over 1,000,000 streams on his debut album ‘To Whom It May Concern.’

-Inspired by artists such as Ed Sheeran, Justin Timberlake, and Paulo Nutini, Pat’s unique sound borrows from numerous other genres including Rap, RnB, and Country.
+Inspired by artists such as Ed Sheeran, Justin Timberlake, and Paolo Nutini, Pat’s unique sound borrows from numerous other genres including Rap, RnB, and Country.

 With lyrical intricacy and captivating melodies, Pat has built a true connection with his fans whilst maintaining a notable presence on BBC Introducing in Scotland.